zetxek/zetxek/my-book-list.md

 - Spark: How to Lead Yourself and Others to Greater Success, by Angie Morgan
 - Clarity First: How Smart Leaders and Organizations Achieve Outstanding Performance, by Karen Martin
 - The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever, by Michael Bungay Stanier
+- The Art of Leadership: Small Things, Done Well, by Michael Lopp

 ## Workplace and culture